zyazdani-92/SZ-hiPSC-DHM-Calcium-UNet/README.md

 U-Net Cell Body and U-Net Neurite are deep-learning models developed to identify neuronal cell bodies and neurites in multimodal images of schizophrenia (SZ) and healthy control (CTL) hiPSC-derived neuronal cultures.

-Both U-Net models were trained using digital holographic microscopy (DHM) quantitative phase images and calcium fluorescence images.
-The multimodal image sequences are processed into projection images and divided into image patches before being provided to the corresponding U-Net segmentation pipelines.
+Both U-Net models were trained using digital holographic microscopy (DHM) quantitative phase images and calcium fluorescence images with their corresponding manually annotated masks.
+Before segmentation, the multimodal image sequences are converted into projection images and divided into patches for U-Net inference.

 The trained models generate probability maps of neuronal cell bodies and neurites.
 These segmentation results are used to identify individual neurons, quantify neuronal morphology, and extract matched quantitative phase and calcium fluorescence time series.